lxnhiqn905/javascript-learning/README.md

-# my-javascript

-1. Giới thiệu về JavaScript
+# All notes about javascript